Polyfolds: A First and Second Look: M-Polyfolds

 \begin{definition} An {\bf M-polyfold chart} for a second countable and metrizable topological space $\cX$ is a triple $(U,\phi,\cO)$ consisting of an open subset $U\subset \cX$, an sc-retract $\cO\subset\E$ (see Definition \ref{def:scRetraction}) in an sc-Banach space $\E$, and a homeomorphism $\phi:U\to\cO$. \end{definition}

-A scale manifold chart is the special case of this definition for open subsets $\cO\subset\E$.
-Due to the scale structure, a scale Banach manifold chart has a slightly richer structure than a Banach manifold chart obtained by replacing open subsets in Banach spaces with open subsets in scale Banach spaces.
-The notion of an M-polyfold chart, however, will be much more general in that the sets $\cO$ need no longer by open (in fact, as subsets they may have empty interior), but rather they will be the image of any scale smooth retraction on $\E$.
-In particular, this will allow for M-polyfold charts with non-isomorphic ambient spaces $\E$ -- e.g.\ spaces of different dimension -- having nonempty overlap.
+A scale manifold chart is the special case of the above definition in the case that the sc-retracts \(\mathcal{O}\) are all open subsets in $\E$.
+Due to the scale structure, a scale Banach manifold chart has a slightly richer structure than a Banach manifold chart, which is obtained by replacing open subsets in \emph{Banach spaces} with open subsets in \emph{scale Banach spaces}.
+The notion of an M-polyfold chart, however, will be much more general in the sense that the sets $\cO$ will no longer need to be open (in fact, as subsets they may have empty interior), however they will have the structure of being the image of a scale smooth retraction on $\E$.
+In particular, this allows a single neighborhood \(U\) in \(\mathcal{X}\) to have two M-polyfold charts \(\phi:U \to \mathcal{O}\subset \mathbb{E}\) and \(\phi':U \to \mathcal{O}'\subset \mathbb{E}'\) in which \(\mathbb{E}\) and \(\mathbb{E}'\) are not isomorphic, but nevertheless \(\phi'\circ \phi^{-1}:\mathcal{O}\to \mathcal{O}'\) is sc-smooth.